 7) Strong Business Ethics

-From the beginning of your career as a professional tattoo artist, you know you need to have a mind for business to make this work.
+From the beginning of your career as a professional tattoo artist, you need to have a mind for business to make this work.

 From the beginning, your apprenticeship isn’t paid.
-Often you have to keep working in order to support yourself during your learning.
+And oftentimes you must keep working to support yourself during your apprenticeship.
 But beyond that, when you’ve established yourself as a professional tattoo artist and you want to start your own tattoo shop, you need to treat it like a business.

 Hiring your friends and family might seem fun, but unless you’re able to be a boss for them, your tattoo shop won’t succeed.
 So much more than just tattooing goes into running a tattoo shop.
 You have to keep up with payroll and booking and licensing and a nearly endless list of things you must keep organized.